timsum/pitchflock/docs/README.md

    ./build/test_harmony_state_default;
    ```
 ## Usage
-1. The program will serve as a kernel for both music analysis and generation.
+The program will serve as a kernel for both music analysis and generation.
 Inputs can be parametric (Key, Pattern, Degree, Voicing, Extension), or Chroma.
 The 'solution' consists in joining the two.

+It should open a path for guiding prediction patterns in generated music.
+The KPDVE parameters are flexible and allow for gestural, open-ended embellishments over stable harmonic anchors.

 I will use it for harmony-responsive music visualization.